Arimaspi: Historical Arimaspi

 It has been suggested that the griffins were inferred from the fossilized bones of Protoceratops.

 The brief report of Herodotus seems to be very flimsy ground for making unequivocal statements about the historical background out of which the legend emerged.
 Notwithstanding these reservations, Tadeusz Sulimirski (1970) claims that the Arimaspi were a Sarmatian tribe originating in the upper valley of the River Irtysh, while Dmitry Machinsky (1997) associates them with a group of three-eyed ajna figurines from the Minusinsk Depression, traditionally attributed to the Afanasevo and Okunevo cultures of southern Siberia.

+In popular culture

+In the My Little Pony: Friendship is Magic episode "The Lost Treasure of Griffonstone", Arimaspi is depicted as a goat-like cyclops monster who had stolen the griffons' golden idol centuries ago, but fell to his demise into a deep trench called the Abysmal Abyss.
+Later, when Pinkie Pie and Rainbow Dash descend into the Abyss to retrieve the treasure, they find Arimaspi's skull alongside the lost idol.

 Mythological background

 As philologists have noted, the struggle between the Arimaspi and the griffins has remarkable similarities to Homer's account of the Pygmaioi warring with cranes.
 Michael Rostovtzeff found a rendering of the subject in the Vault of Pygmies near Kerch, a territory that used to have a significant Scythian population.
 Analogous representations have been discovered as far apart as the Volci of Etruria and the fifth kurgan of Pazyryk.
 A Hellenistic literary rendering of a battle with uncanny guardian "birds of Ares" is in Argonautica 1.

 Cheremisin and Zaporozhchenko (1999), following the methodology of Georges Dumézil, attempt to trace parallels in Germanic mythology (Odin and the mead of poetry, the eagle stealing golden apples of eternal youth).
 They hypothesize that all these stories, Germanic, Scythian, and Greek, reflect a Proto-Indo-European belief about the monsters guarding the entrance to the otherworld, who engage in battles with the birds conveying the souls of the newly dead to the otherworld and returning with a variety of precious gifts symbolizing new life.